 Do you have a good mentor?
 If you don’t currently have a mentor, I’m sure you are working on finding your next one, so in this instance think back to your best mentor.
 How did they support you?
 I’m sure upon reflection you would say that the best mentors listen and ask questions.

 Do you have that person in your mind?
 Can you see them?
 Do you remember your conversations?
 Think back to one of the most critical ones.
-I’m sure you called or went to meet them in person, and you shared with them a concern or a situation you needed help with.
-And they probably cut you off, talked over you, and told you everything you needed to do, right?
+I’m sure you called or went to meet them in person, and you shared their concern or a situation you needed help with.
+And they probably cut you off, talking over you, and told you everything you needed to do, right?

 No. Absolutely not.
 Your best mentor listened.
 Your mentor took in everything you had to say, and then s/he asked you questions.
 Question after question after question until you found the answer within you.
 Ultimately, you knew the answer, your mentor helped you have the confidence to make it real.